jpalafou/LieConvMod/README.md

         python amolson2_jpalafou/run.py

-the visualize the trajectories and momentums predicted by the three models.
+the visualize the trajectories and momentums predicted by the four models.
 Note the difference in results when **center** is set to True or False for the HLieResNet models.